How to become

 Volunteering

-It's important to get as much experience as you can in film and TV, and an in-depth understanding of the production process.
+It's important to get as much experience as you can in film and TV, and to develop a good understanding of the production process.

 You can search for film and TV companies to approach for experience through media business listing services like PACT and The Knowledge.